 The executive order signed by President Trump to extend the $0 payment and 0% interest rate is set to expire at the end of December.
-As of now, there has been no announcement to extend it.
-Therefore, many of you have been asking if you think you should refinance your Federal student loans.
+This has now been extended to January 31, 2020.

 The reason why some are refinancing their Federal student loans is that the rates are at all-time loans.
 Those that are refinancing see it as an opportunity before rates go up to save a lot of money in the future.
 Thus, they are willing to forgo the 0% interest rate even if it gets extended longer.
 If you'd like to check rates, we've seen 10 year rates around 3.5% with Splash Financial recently.